hildebrandt-carl/RobotTestGenerationArtifact/raw-data.md

 # Scoring Models

-The scoring models are saved in the folder  `RobotTestGeneration/TestGeneration/FinalModels`.
-The final models are the scoring models which were learned using the [scikit-learn](https://scikit-learn.org/stable/index.html).
-For example to list all the models we can run the `ls` command to get the following output:
+The scoring models used in our study can be found in the `~Artifact/RawData/FinalScoringModels` folder.
+The final models are the scoring models that were learned using the [scikit-learn](https://scikit-learn.org/stable/index.html).
+For example, to list all the models, we can run the `ls` command to get the following output:

 ![The ls command output](../img/fourth.png)

-Looking at two of the models we see they are named as follows.
+Looking at two of the models we see, they are named as follows.

 ```bash
 len10_speed2_minsnap0_poly_features.npy